GIOSTE52/hello-world/README.md

 # hello-world
 First repository - About ME
-I am a student at Sapienza Università di Roma and I frequent the second year of my bachelor's degree in Computer Science.
+I am a student at Sapienza University of Rome
-I created this GitHub account for all my project.
+I am currently at third yeat of my studies path through computer science bachelor's degree I created this GitHub account for all my project and interest.